jo32pilot/Shouko/README.md

 # Note
 If you noticed the hard coded key in the previous commits, don't worry.
-That key has since been depreciated and replaced.
+That key has since been deprecated and replaced.